jschof1/adapt-odi-v5-testing-area/README.md

 # The ODI Adapt Framework Version 5 Testing Area

-## What is the purpose of this repistory?
+## What is the purpose of this repository?

 This repository allows the ODI to showcase and test different components and [custom Adapt theme](https://github.com/theodi/adapt-theme-odi).